bomonike/bomonike.github.io/acronyms.md

 *	SSAE	=	Statement on Standards for Attestation Engagements
 * SSAS = SQL Server Analysis Services (from Microsoft)
 *	SSD	=	Solid-State Drive (data storage)
+* SSE = Server-Sent Events (A one-way channel from server to client.
+The client subscribes to a stream of events, and the server continuously sends updates as text-based messages.)
 *	SSDT	=	SQL Server Data Tools (Microsoft SQL Server)
 *	SSE	=	Security Service Edge  (Microsoft conditional access mechanisms for Zero Trust)
 *	SSE	=	Server-Side Encryption